mariapacana/date-automator/README.md

-**Mission**
+**MISSION:**
 Date Automator takes the work out of scheduling dates!
-Using Twilio, the Automator will message your crushes and confirms whether they would like to date you.
+Using Twilio, the Automator will text message your crushes and confirms whether they would like to date you.
 It then schedules a date with them at a time when you are available.

 **User Stories**